aidswidjaja/study/index.md

 - Student-made Quizzes

 and other things that might be of interest to you.

+### Who is using this website?

+I'm only sending it to my friends for the time being, but if you're not my friend that is okay and you can use it too.
+Just try not to tell too many people about it though.

 ### How much have you already completed?